Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 Arguments: number_of_averages = integer (2-65536); Output: integer.
 Example: oscilloscope_number_of_averages('2') sets the number of averages to 2.
 ```
-This function queries or sets the number of averages in the range of 2 to 65536 in the averaging acquisition mode (for Keysight 3000 oscilloscopes).
-For Tektronix 4000 Series the number of averages should be from 2 to 512 2 in powers of two.
+This function queries or sets the number of averages.
 If there is no argument the function will return the current number of averages.
 If there is an argument the specified number of averages type will be set.
-If the oscilloscopes is not in the averaging acquisition mode the error message will be printed.<br/>
+If the oscilloscopes is not in the averaging acquisition mode the error message will be printed.
+For Keysight oscilloscopes the number of averages should be in the range of 2 to 65536.
+For Tektronix 4000 Series the number of averages should be from 2 to 512 2 in powers of two.
+Please note, that for some models the maximum number of averages is limited to 128.<br/>
 ```python3
 oscilloscope_timebase(*timebase)
 Arguments: timebase = string ('number + scaling (s, ms, us, ns)'); Output: float (in us).